BramWijnants/Playground/rtcp/Cryptography/README.md

 sdviwenkcxpqzlamrtyohgfjbu     ... maps to this cipher text
 ```

 [Quipquip](https://quipqiup.com/) is another tool to solve these substitution ciphers and has an input field for clues such as `tovm=rtcp`.
-This solver had more difficulties with uppercase characters, luckily the flag submissions are case insensitive.
+This solver had more difficulties with uppercase characters, luckily the flag submissions for this ctf are case insensitive.

 Flag: `rtcp{c4r3ful_w1th_3x1f_d4t4}`